Profar has 4 hits, Padres beat MadBum, Diamondbacks, 10-4 - NewsBreak

 Profar has 4 hits, Padres beat MadBum, Diamondbacks, 10-4

-Bob Melvin was back on the top step of the dugout for the first time in 12 games and his San Diego Padres welcomed him back with a sloppy yet satisfying win.

-Jurickson Profar had four hits, drove in two runs and scored twice for the Padres, who jumped on Madison Bumgarner early in a 10-4 victory against the Arizona Diamondbacks on Wednesday for a three-game sweep.
+SAN DIEGO (AP) — Jurickson Profar had four hits, drove in two runs and scored twice for the San Diego Padres, who jumped on Madison Bumgarner early in a 10-4 victory against the Arizona Diamondbacks on Wednesday for a three-game sweep.

-Melvin returned after missing 11 games while in COVID protocols.
-All-Star slugger Manny Machado missed his third straight game with a sprained left ankle.

-“I was just happy I was out there.
-It was a rough 10 days," Melvin said.
-"I'm glad we won, obviously.
-But just getting back in this ballpark.
-It's one thing to watch it on TV and you miss the excitement and the fans and all that goes on here.
-So to be able to get in the dugout and kind of see all that again and get a win on top of it was great.”

 Jorge Alfaro, whose walk-off single in the 10th inning Tuesday night gave the Padres a 3-2 win, hit a solo homer in the sixth.
 Rookie José Azocar fell a home run short of the cycle in his first career three-hit game.